Comparisons13 min read

 Pricing & Value

-Winner: SiteGround (for budget-conscious users), WP Engine (for agencies)
+Winner: SiteGround (budget-conscious), WP Engine (agencies)

 Customer Support